 Known as America’s favorite vegetable, potatoes are beloved for their versatility, their compatibility with other foods, and their ability to be transformed into two of America’s favorite junk foods.
-And although sweet potatoes aren’t as popular, they’re recognized as a healthier alternative to white potatoes because of their lower calorie
+And although sweet potatoes aren’t as popular, they’re perceived to be a healthier alternative to white potatoes because of their lower

 Too much estrogen isn’t a problem just for women, men can also experience high estrogen symptoms.
 If you find yourself asking the question, “is there estrogen in men?” the answer is yes.
 Men make estrogen, too, and levels can become elevated (or depressed).

 Although research thus far has focused almost exclusively

 Researchers are uncovering a vast expanse of avocado benefits related to this fruit’s spectacular combination of phytochemicals, special fats, and nutrients.
 Could the avocado be the #1 heart healthy food on the planet?

 If you’re a fan of Middle Eastern or Mediterranean cuisine, you’re probably already familiar with the creamy deliciousness that is hummus.
 And even if you aren’t familiar with those cuisines, you’ve probably seen it served at parties or in restaurants and were somewhat curious about how it tastes and what

 Whether they were scrambled, fried, boiled, poached, or beat into an omelet, chances are that you had eggs for breakfast this morning.
 They’re an easy, filling, and affordable way to start the day.
 And even if you don’t like their taste, eggs often are the main ingredient in some of

 Adopting a plant-based diet, studies suggest, can lower your risk of chronic disease and extend your life.
 That’s why health experts are recommending the addition of a few meatless meals—ones that contain plant-based protein—to your weekly meal plans.